 Other Relevant Tools

 In addition to our iPad Program, we also have hundreds of Mac laptops and desktops available to our students for lessons better suited to those devices.
-In addition to a projector, all of our classrooms feature an Apple TV, a device that allows teachers and students to quickly share the content from their devices with the rest of the class.
-Our Student Resource Center includes a Media Lab where students create and edit video and audio recordings, as well as a desktop computer lab equipped with 22 iMacs, a projector, and an Apple TV for large-group instruction.
-In addition, many classrooms also feature an interactive whiteboard for engaging class work.
-Primary School students are introduced to programming using Lego Mindstorms, and Middle and Upper School electives are offered as well.
+In addition to projectors or large format TVs, all of our classrooms feature an Apple TV, a device that allows teachers and students to quickly share the content from their devices with the rest of the class.
+Our Student Resource Center includes a desktop computer lab furnished with 22 iMacs, each equipped with Adobe tools for high-end media production by large groups.
+Primary School students are introduced to programming using Lego Mindstorms, and Middle and Upper School electives in Robotics are offered, as well.
+In the fall of 2018, we will be opening a dedicated Maker Space in our field house, where we will be expanding our 3D printing and laser cutting tools and capabilities.
 Our goal is to continue to introduce relevant, innovative technology, and we accomplish that by providing students with personalized access to the best technology available.

 Digital Literacy Instruction